efabless/mpw_precheck/README.md

   --drc_only, -do       Specifies whether or not to only run DRC checks.
   --dont_compress, -dc  If enabled, compression won't happen at the end of the
                         run.
+  --manifest_source, -ms The manifest files source branch: master or develop, defaults to master.

 ```